JeffreySarnoff/ArbNumerics.jl/docs/src/libarb_differences.md

 >
 > -- Fredrik Johansson on nemo-dev, 2018-Dec-05

-## ArbNumerics's values own their own precision
+## ArbNumerics values own their own precision

 - works properly with mixed precision arithmetic
 - works as intended with precision reduction